ngwalton/wbba_tools/README.md

 sp$ii <- read.delim("ebird_data_sample_wbbaii.txt", quote = "", as.is = TRUE)
 sp$i <- read.delim("ebird_data_sample_wbbai.txt", quote = "", as.is = TRUE)
 ````
+A second version of the change map is available, showing only blocks with good coverage in both atlas periods (wbba_sp_change_automatefaircompare)

 ## 5. date_visualizer_map (Quarter-Month Viewer)